se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 As a | I want to | so that
 -----|-----------|--------
-impatient user | to be able experience reasonable response time from the website while up to 1000 concurrent users are using it | I can use the app even when the traffic is at the maximum expected level
+impatient user | to be able to experience reasonable response time from the website while up to 1000 concurrent users are using it | I can use the app even when the traffic is at the maximum expected level

 </box>